SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-**Reading a single line via free key**
+**Reading a single line using a free key**

-The specified components used as keys need not belong to a table key.
+The specified components used as keys need not be part of a table key.
 ``` abap
 line = it[ b = 2 ].